-RISK MANAGEMENT Section a) Describe the organisation's processes for identifying and assessing climate-related risks.
+RISK MANAGEMENT Section a) Describe the organisation's processes for identifying and assessing climate- related risks.
 USF's Board and Investment Manager update the risk register twice a year, evaluating climate risks based on legal changes, industry reports, and internal data.
 Asset-level engagement includes environmental assessments, compliance, and risk mitigation strategies such as flood, wildfire, and irradiance management.
 O&M contractors adhere to environmental regulations, and EPC contracts enforce high environmental standards and compliance, ensuring sustainable operations throughout the project lifecycle.
 Sustainability Report Section 4, page 26 to 27 b) Describe the organisation's processes for managing climate-related risks.
 Climate risks identified during acquisitions are overseen by the Investment Manager and its investment committee, who assess environmental and climate risks and their mitigations as part of reviewing the potential investment.
 Asset management ensures environmental risks are managed at the project level, considering design, geographic diversity, insurance, and maintenance practices.
 Principal Risks and Uncertainties disclose mitigation strategies for adverse weather, power price fluctuations influenced by climate change, and underperformance of solar plants due to climate-related factors like weather pattern changes and forest fires.
 Sustainability Report Section 4, page 26 to 27 c) Describe how processes for identifying, assessing and managing climate- related risks are integrated into the organisation's overall risk management.
 The Investment Manager maintains an enterprise-wide risk register and updates are presented to the Board semi-annually for review and updating, including a comprehensive review annually.
 Climate-related risks are included in this framework with risk assessed in terms of likelihood of occurrence, and potential impact before and after identified risk mitigation activities.
 The USF Board and the Investment Manager are acutely aware of the significance of climate-related risks in terms of the performance of individual assets, and the extent to which correlated events may have an overall effect on the performance of the portfolio.
-Sustainability Report Section 4, page 26 to 27 METRICS Section a) Disclose the metrics used by the organisation The Company sells energy from its Solar Assets to offtakers, bolstering renewable energy infrastructure.
-It tracks climate impact metrics like renewable energy Sustainability Report Section 4, page 28 to assess climaterelated risks and opportunities in line with its strategy and risk management process.

-generation, carbon dioxide emissions displaced, and homes powered by clean energy.
+Sustainability Report Section 4, page 26 to 27 METRICS Section a) Disclose the metrics used by the organisation to assess climate- related risks and opportunities in line with its strategy and risk management process.
+The Company sells energy from its Solar Assets to offtakers, bolstering renewable energy infrastructure.
+It tracks climate impact metrics like renewable energy generation, carbon dioxide emissions displaced, and homes powered by clean energy.
 With no employees, the Board's remuneration is fixed.
 The Company and Investment Manager assess metrics related to climate risks and opportunities, managing a pool of climate-related risks.
 Metrics include the proportion of asset life with fixed-price offtake agreements, generation performance, and regional diversification across 41 projects and four states to mitigate climate risks effectively.
 The Company also monitors rainfall and temperature at state level.
+Sustainability Report Section 4, page 28 to 29 b) Disclose Scope 1, Scope 2 and, if appropriate, Scope 3 GHG emissions, and the related risks.
+Due to the nature of its business, the Company has no Scope 1 or Scope 2 greenhouse gas emissions.
+The Company seeks to monitor its Scope 3 investment emissions (financed emissions) across its portfolio and support decarbonisation initiatives where possible.
+Sustainability Report Section 4, page 28 to 29 c) Describe the targets used by the organisation to manage climate- related risks and opportunities and performance against targets.
+The Company's primary performance target is the electricity generated (in GWh) from its solar projects.
+Secondary targets include monitoring the business' carbon footprint, weather-adjusted plant performance, outages, and CO 2 emissions displaced.
+With 41 operational solar plants, the portfolio displaced over 480,900 tonnes of CO 2 emissions.
+Sustainability Report Section 4, page 28 to 29